dotnet/dotnet-monitor/documentation/configuration/in-process-features-configuration.md

 ### Filtering

-Which exceptions are collected and stored can be filtered via [configuration](NEED LINK).
+Which exceptions are collected and stored can be filtered via configuration using [ExceptionsConfiguration](../api/exceptions-custom.md#ExceptionsConfiguration).
 This can be useful for noisy exceptions that are not useful to capture - an example of this may be disregarding any `TaskCanceledException` that the target application produces.

-Note that this is different than [real-time filtering](NEED THIS LINK), which does **not** restrict the collection of exceptions and is solely responsible for determining which exceptions are displayed when invoking the `/exceptions` endpoint.
+Note that this is different than [real-time filtering](../api/exceptions-custom.md), which does **not** restrict the collection of exceptions and is solely responsible for determining which exceptions are displayed when invoking the `/exceptions` endpoint.

 In this example, a user is choosing to only collect exceptions where the top frame's class is `MyClassName`, and exceptions of types `TaskCanceledException` or `OperationCanceledException` will not be collected.